 - Build a successful team and manage its performance

-Master quality and timeline tracking and monitoring, and track and prevent delays
+- Master timeline development and monitoring, and track and prevent delays

-Employ best practices for managing global outsourced providers
+- Employ project management best practices for managing contract service providers and improving the relationship

-Identify and prioritize potential problems, and implement root cause analysis and corrective and preventive action plans
+- Identify and prioritize potential problems, and efficiently implement root cause analysis and corrective and preventive action plans

 The course will be led by one of the following instructors: